awslabs/aws-c-io/README.md

 ### Channel IO Operation Fairness

-Since multiple channels run in the same event loop, we need to make sure channels are not starved by other active channels.
+Since multiple channels run in the same event-loop, we need to make sure channels are not starved by other active channels.
-To address this, the handlers consuming IO events from the event loop should determine the appropriate max read and write and context switch before continuing.
+To address this, the handlers consuming IO events from the event-loop should determine the appropriate max read and write and context switch before continuing.
 A context switch is performed, simply by scheduling a task to run at the current timestamp, to continue the IO operation.

-A reasonable default is 16kb, but a savy implementation may want to upgrade a few connections to 256kb if they notice a particularly fast connection (e.g. you notice EAGAIN or EWOULDBLOCK is never returned from write() calls).
+A reasonable default is 16kb, but a savvy implementation may want to upgrade a few connections to 256kb if they notice a particularly fast connection (e.g. you notice EAGAIN or EWOULDBLOCK is never returned from write() calls).

 ### Read Back Pressure